PETER COLLEY Playwright-Screenwriter

 "TRAILBLAZERS" - Nelvana Communications.
 1998.
 Commissioned pilot for new animated action-comedy series.

 "CAGNEY!" - (Musical) Premiered at The Florida Stage.
 Winner of the 2010 Carbonell Award (Florida Theatre Award) for "Best New Work".
 Premiere broke the Florida Stage's 24-year old box office records, selling out the entire run and grossing $570,000 in six weeks before the star of the show had to return to Broadway.
 The original script was the winner of winner of a 2008 New American Play Award from Theatre Communications Group (TCG).
 Canadian premiere at Drayton Entertainment and the Huron Country Playhouse, also played at the Riverside Theatre (Florida) in 2010 where it helped that reach a million-dollar in subscription sales for the first time.
+It ran over 500 performances in New York and a large scale version did a pre-Broadway tryout in 2019.

 "THE MAN IN THE DESERT" - (Drama) Premiered at Theatre In The Park, Raleigh, North Carolina, north Carlolina's largest theatre.
 The story of Lawrence after Arabia.
 Semi-finalist for the 2007 Eugene O'Neill awards.

-"I'LL BE BACK BEFORE MIDNIGHT!" - (Mystery-Thriller) Canada's most produced stage play with thousands of productions in 28 countries, including major professional productions in the U.S., Canada (including a French-language version in Quebec), Britain, Germany, Czechoslovakia, Yugoslavia (Croatian tour + Zagreb run), Italy (Rome & Sicily), Cyprus, Australia, New Zealand, Hong Kong, South Africa and Barbados (an all-black version), The Isle of Man, Colombia, South America, Saudi Arabia, Argentina, Bermuda, Ireland, Jamaica (an all-black production), Kenya, Denmark and Malaysia.
+"I'LL BE BACK BEFORE MIDNIGHT!" - (Mystery-Thriller) Canada's most produced stage play with thousands of productions in 32 countries, including major professional productions in the U.S., Canada (including a French-language version in Quebec), Britain, Germany, Czechoslovakia, Yugoslavia (Croatian tour + Zagreb run), Italy (Rome & Sicily), Cyprus, Australia, New Zealand, Hong Kong, South Africa and Barbados (an all-black version), The Isle of Man, Colombia, South America, Saudi Arabia, Argentina, Bermuda, Ireland, Jamaica (an all-black production), Kenya, Denmark, Malaysia, Sweden and Turkey.
 The play had extensive runs at the Vancouver Playhouse and Toronto’s Saint Lawrence Centre and Tarragon Theatre.
 Published jointly by Samuel French Inc. (New York), and Baker's Plays (Boston) in the U.S., and Samuel French Ltd., in London.
 National British tour in 1988, Canadian tour in 1992.
 Produced in 1995 at Italy’s Todi Festival of Arts and transferred to Theatre Ghione in Rome in 1996.
 Performed in 1999 in Switzerland and Italy on radio by Radio Svizzera Italiana.
 Translated into several languages including a sign language version in 1998 by the Idaho Deaf Theatre.
 In 1999 it received a production at the prestigious Theatre Royal, Windsor in England starring Dennis Waterman star of British TV’s “Minder” and “The Sweeney” series, and in 2001 it was the lead-off show of the English Theatre of Hamburg’s 25th anniversary season, its second production at that theatre.
 In 2003 it was produced at Manchester's Coliseum Theatre.
 In 2004 and 2005 it was on a record-breaking National Tour in the UK where it played at many of Britain's most prestigious theatres including Theatre Royal Winchester, The Capitol Theatre, Hull New Theatre, Theatre Royal Margate, The Darlington Civic, The Grand Theatre Swansea, The Lighthouse Theatre at Poole, Devonshire Park Eastbourne.
 Ian Dickens Productions, the largest UK producer of touring plays (300+ productions), announced that the 2005 tour broke the company's box office records.
 It was produced in 2007 by the famous Cambridge University Footlights Revue where Monty Python, Beyond The Fringe and Borat began.
 2008 productions in Denmark, Munich, Germany, and across the USA including one on a historic Mississippi showboat.
 2009 productions in Spain, and Rome (Italy) and numerous professional regional theatres including 2010 at the American Heartland Theatre, Kansas City.
-In 2011 there are productions at The Showboat Theatre (Canada) and the Shanghai Modern Theatre (in Mandarin).
+In 2011 there are productions at The Showboat Theatre (Canada) and the Shanghai Modern Theatre (in Mandarin) and multiple world-wide productions that are currently playing.

 "WHEN THE REAPER CALLS" - (A Mysterious Comedy) Premiered at The Gryphon Theatre, Ontario, (A 700 seat Equity theatre).
 Subsequent professional productions at the Lakeshore Summer Theatre, The Upper Canada Playhouse (1998), and the Abqaiq Theatre in Saudi Arabia (1998).
 Sell-out production in 1999 at the Blyth Festival Theatre, Ontario, and remounted there in 2000.
 Other productions in 2000 include The Western Canada Theatre Company and The Gateway Theatre, Vancouver and in 2006 at the Sudbury Theatre Centre.
 Produced in 2004 at the English Theatre of Hamburg, Germany.
 Published in 2006 by Samuel French Ltd, London England.
 There have been two productions in New Zealand in 2009 (The Dolphin, Aukland, and the Whangerie) as well as the Dundee Playhouse in Scotland, 2011 at the Showboat Theatre, plus many others in the UK, US, Canada and Italy.